shannonbux/shannon-soper-portfolio/src/pages/job-hunt-2024/index.md

 date: 2024-06-21
 excerpt: In an uncertain world and hyper-competitive job market, product designer hiring decisions are often made based upon factors not obvious in job descriptions.
 So, to save yourself time and headache, avoid over-tailoring your resume or portfolio and focus instead on consistently broadcasting your top strengths.
 ---

-In an uncertain world and hyper-competitive job market, hiring decisions are often made based upon factors not obvious in job descriptions.

-So, to save yourself time and headache, avoid over-tailoring your resume or portfolio and focus instead on consistently broadcasting your top strengths.
+In this post, I'll explain how I learned that hiring decisions are often made based upon factors not obvious in job descriptions.
+Which led me to the conclusion that the right response is to avoid over-tailoring your resume or portfolio and focus instead on consistently broadcasting your top strengths.

-In this post, bear with me while because I'll explain how I came to this conlusion in the **middle** of the post.
-First, I share what I've learned in each stage of the job hunt, starting from applications all the way to final interviews and job offers.

-And if you make it to the end of this post, you'll see the most absurd, awkward, funny, and embarrassing stories from my job hunt.
+(And if you make it to the end of this post, you'll see the most absurd, awkward, funny, and embarrassing stories from my job hunt ;).

 ## Facts about my job hunt
 I’m a Senior Product Designer with 6 years’ experience designing developer tools, and a previous 4 years’ experience designing online learning experiences as an Instructional Designer.

-- Jobs applied to during 6 months: 100
+- Jobs applied to during 6 months: **100**
-- Referrals: 3
+- Referrals: **3**
-- Referrals that led to a job offer: 1
+- Referrals that led to a job offer: **1**
-- Full interview cycles (where I completed all interviews for a role and was one of the top candidates considered for the role): 5
+- Full interview cycles (where I completed all interviews for a role and was one of the top candidates considered for the role): **5**
-- Job offers: 2
+- Job offers: **2**
-- Jobs quit: 1 (after 3 months)
+- Jobs quit: **1** (after 3 months)
-- Jobs that were rescinded due to HR deciding they wouldn’t allow me to be remote: 1
+- Jobs that were rescinded due to HR deciding they wouldn’t allow me to be remote: **1**
 - Do I have a job right now?
 No. Email me at shannon.soper@gmail.com or on [LinkedIn](https://www.linkedin.com/in/shannonsoper/) if you want to connect!

-## Insights, in order from starting the search to doing final interviews
+Insights, in order from starting the search to doing final interviews.

 ## Job hunting is not my favorite job
 Sometimes I forget that I actually really like product design, because I’m spending all my time job hunting.
 It’s fun to take breaks to do design exercises, go to meetups, and look at funny design fails to remember that I actually like designing.